paulloisel/Eulith_AI_Agent/Readme.md

 5. [*annotated_data_prepared_valid*](annotated_data_prepared_valid.jsonl) : The 2nd output of the OpenAI tool for data splitting.
 This file is uploaded when creating the Finetune as validation_file.

 ### :file_folder: [completion_assistant_software](completion_Assistant/completion_assistant_software)
-This folder holds the notebooks to format the data to the OPEN AI API completion requirements (with the inputs/outputs datasets):
+This folder holds the files that enable to run an software to use the completion assistant:

+1. [*app.js*](completion_assistant/completion_assistant_software/app.js) : Nodejs file, this is the backend where the completions are powered with the Open AI finetuning API relying on the trained model.

+2. [*index.html*](completion_assistant/completion_assistant_software/index.html) : HTML file, this is the frontend where the user can interact with the completion assistant

+3. [*style.css*](completion_assistant/completion_assistant_software/styles.css) : CSS file, this is the design part of the frontend

 ## Guide to create the right format annotated data: